mac-/ratify/README.md

 ### Swagger Documentation

 Ratify automatically generates routes that produce JSON in the format of the [Swagger API Specification](https://github.com/wordnik/swagger-core).
-In order to ge tthe most of the documentation, it's best to ensure there are descriptions to all your parameters as allowed by the JSON schema spec.
+In order to get the most of the documentation, it's best to ensure there are descriptions to all your parameters as allowed by the JSON schema spec.

 ## Version Compatibility